Inertial confinement fusion: Early research

 Two theoretical advances advanced the field.
 One came from new simulations that considered the timing of the energy delivered in the pulse, known as "pulse shaping", leading to better implosion.
 The second was to make the shell much larger and thinner, forming a thin shell as opposed to an almost solid ball.
 These two changes dramatically increased implosion efficiency and thereby greatly lowered the required compression energy.
 Using these improvements, it was calculated that a driver of about 1 MJ would be needed, a five-fold reduction.
 Over the next two years, other theoretical advancements were proposed, notably Ray Kidder's development of an implosion system without a hohlraum, the so-called "direct drive" approach, and Stirling Colgate and Ron Zabawski's work on systems with as little as 1 μg of D-T fuel.

 The introduction of the laser in 1960 at Hughes Research Laboratories in California appeared to present a perfect driver mechanism.
+However, the maximum power produced by these devices appeared very limited, far below what would be needed.
+This was addressed with Gordon Gould's introduction of the Q-switching which was applied to lasers in 1961 at Hughes Research Laboratories.
+Q-switching allows a laser amplifier to be pumped to very high energies without starting stimulated emission, and then triggered to release this energy in a burst by introducing a tiny seed signal.
+With this technique it appeared any limits to laser power were well into the region that would be useful for ICF.

 Starting in 1962, Livermore's director John S. Foster, Jr. and Edward Teller began a small ICF laser study.
 Even at this early stage the suitability of ICF for weapons research was well understood and was the primary reason for its funding.
 Over the next decade, LLNL made small experimental devices for basic laser-plasma interaction studies.